 The good news is that as a “research-intensive” university we subscribe to thousands of journals on your behalf.
 We also have access to a large number of specialised business/commercial information databases.
 While you are on our campuses many of our subscriptions will allow you access without needing to log on.
 Sometimes when you are at home or working from another location it can be a little more complicated.

 1. Use Library Search to see if the article, report or journal is in our subscriptions.

 2. Check to see if the source web page recognises you as belonging to Imperial College London.
 Check the login options, as you may be able to sign in via your institution.
 You may be able to read the content through our subscription.

 3. If you are working off-site you need to tell the source you belong to Imperial College London.
-Please see Logging in to online resources for more information on ways to do that.
+Please see Accessing online resources from outside an Imperial campus for more information on ways to do that.